 To make matters worse, humans are for the most part only capable of recognizing what they already know—and unfortunately for the majority of visible life, many insects, mushrooms, lichens and plants often fade into the background.
 For anything to be consciously recognized, let alone cared for, a certain amount of attention is necessary.
 Yet research has shown that attention first relies upon the experience whereby the observed becomes meaningful.

-It might seem like a straightforward matter of environmental education, then, given that awareness must begin with knowledge before recognition can happen.
+It might seem like a straightforward matter of environmental education, insofar as awareness must begin with knowledge before recognition can happen.
 Knowledge, however, can come across as all too abstract in the way of statistics and facts.
 For knowledge to become meaningful, it needs to find a place in one’s personal life story and immediate experience.

 Getting back to the issue of global biodiversity loss—given the limits of ordinary human perception, and the bewildering scope of the issue, how can we place it all into perspective?